XoXoTheFrozenFox/CMPG323_Project1_39909476/README.md

 freeCodeCamp.org.
 (2020).
 Git and GitHub for Beginners - Crash Course.
 [Online Video].
 28 May 2020.
 Available from: https://www.youtube.com/watch?v=RGOj5yH7evk.
 [Accessed: 2 August 2023].

+## Update project2

+Completed the restAPI without security.
+The project went very well overall.
+I was not able to implement security because of too little time.
+Overall I am happy with my results and excited for the next project.
+In my free time I also did many training.
+My training was based on devops, APIs and POSTMAN API interactions.